eemiljka/ai-image-generator/README.md

-# Function with the prompt
+# Function to generate an AI image

 The following function shows the logic behind the AI image generator.